 My favorite thing about Adobe is that there are MILLIONS of videos out there on how to use it!
 I have a ton of free videos on these three programs on my channel as well as an intro course to how I use them in the specific context of stationery design that you can sign up for as well.

-As you get familiar with designing – you’ll also want to get familiar with printing and papers!
+As you get familiar with designing – you’ll also want to get familiar with the best stationery papers and how to print stationery!
 I have a video on invitation print methods you can watch for an overview:

 There are 3 that are most common which are: